Master of Manual Therapy, Bachelor of Health Science (Physiotherapy), Diploma in Physiotherapy (Singapore)

 Calvin had also served on the Singapore Physiotherapy Association Committee as the Co-Chairperson for Membership in 2014/15.
 During that term, Singapore had hosted the World Confederation of Physical Therapist (WCPT) Congress 2015, which he had the honor to assist in hosting the world’s delegates in Singapore, learning and interacting with the best minds in research in the world of physical therapy.

-Besides running the clinic, Calvin has also been spending time giving back to Nanyang Polytechnic’s Physiotherapy Program in the School of Health Sciences, first as a Part-Time Lecturer in 2007 and is currently now a Clinical Instructor to the physiotherapy students and assist in running the student clinic in the school.
+Besides running the clinic, Calvin has also been spending time giving back to Nanyang Polytechnic’s Physiotherapy Program in the School of Health Sciences, first as a Part-Time Lecturer in 2007 and was a Clinical Instructor to the physiotherapy students and assisted in running the student clinic in the school until the migration of the Physiotherapy Program in March 2018.